Public Parking Spot Detection And Geo-localization Using Transfer Learning: Experimental Setup

-As can be seen from the example annotations on section \ref{sec:Data}, hand labelling and segmenting cars, parking spaces and number plates requires exponentially more time than it takes to acquire images of parking lots.
-To make up for our small dataset of images, we made use of transfer learning so we only focus on high level features.The Detectron2 model we train is written in Pytorch, and we train on a cluster node utilizing 32 Gigabytes of RAM and 2 NV-RTX2080Ti GPUs.
-The annotations are first converted to COCO Instance Segmentation style and are stored in a JSON file.
-We use a 70:30 data train, test split, a base learning rate of 0.0004 with decay, and train for 3000 iteration.
-Random Flip, and shortest edge resizing transformations are applied as images go through the generator.
-Since the training images were captured using standard phone cameras, and not actually mounted surveillance cameras at the parking lots, we will use the test data images and well as the coordinates of each image's parking to simulate parking lot recommendations based on 5 randomly picked locations a driver could be at in Johannesburg.
+Since the training images were captured using standard phone cameras, and not actually mounted surveillance cameras at the parking lots, we use the test data images as well as the coordinates of each image's parking to simulate parking lot recommendations based on 5 randomly picked locations a driver could be at in Johannesburg.
 In this setting, each image in the test set belongs to exactly one parking lot, and when the first simulated driver location is presented, the system then returns a list of possible parking lots, ranked from best to worst based on the objective function in \ref{eq:objective function}.
-We do not demonstrate identification of unique parking spots between video frames since we only show results on captured images and not video feed from a mounted live camera, this is left for further research as it requires investment into the camera hardware or permission to access surveillance feed from existing shopping complex cameras.
+We do not demonstrate identification of unique parking spots between video frames since we only show results on captured images and not video feed from a mounted live camera.
+This is left for further research as it requires financial investment in buying camera hardware or permission to access surveillance feed from existing shopping complex cameras.

 Table \ref{tab:Training_dataset_class_instances} shows the number of instances of each class in the training dataset.